MiledKalbourji/CSCI401W/GUI(readme).txt

 - Save the list of student names to a file.

 Files:
-- Practice Test.py: The main Python script containing the implementation of the Student Management System.
+- GUI.py: The main Python script containing the implementation of the Student Management System.
 - student_names.txt: A text file used to store the list of student names.

 Usage: